wn-doolittle/caliper-spec/caliper.md

 <a name="linkedDataDef" />

-__Linked Data__: A set of best practices for connecting structured data over the Web.
-The term was coined by Tim Berners-Lee.
+__Linked Data__: A set of design principles first articulated by Tim Berners-Lee for connecting structured data over the Web.

 <a name="ltiDef" />